Advanced Robotics for Manufacturing: Headquarters

-ARM is headquartered in the Hazelwood (Pittsburgh), Pennsylvania, co-location with Carnegie Mellon University's Manufacturing Futures Initiative at Mill 19.
+ARM is headquartered in the Hazelwood (Pittsburgh), Pennsylvania, in a co-location with Carnegie Mellon University's Manufacturing Futures Institute at Mill 19.

 ARM marked the opening of its headquarters on 4 September 2019.
 ARM and Carnegie Mellon were the first two tenants on the site, which is on one of the three planned buildings, on a 90,000 square-foot facility, with the site having remained empty for 15 years.

-In October 2022, ARM announced the opening of its Florida office in the Tampa Bay Innovation Center in St. Petersburg.